HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 :Optional parameters:
 **imageFloat**: String - // Accepts valid CSS float options, such as 'left' or 'right'.
 Will inject a style into the content before rendering.
 **imageMargin**: String - // Accepts 4 CSV values representing pixel sizes of margin similar to CSS.
-Default format is 'north,east,sout,west' - for example '0,10,10,0' would put a 10 pixel margin on the right and bottom sides of an image.
+Default format is 'north,east,south,west' - for example '0,10,10,0' would put a 10 pixel margin on the right and bottom sides of an image.
 Will inject a style into the content before rendering.
 **previewSize**: String - // Accepts several preset sizes: thumbnail, small, medium, large, custom.
 The use of custom requires that height and width be provided as well.
 **width**: Integer - // (Requires previewSize=custom) Supply the width of the custom preview.
 **height**:Integer - // (Requires previewSize=custom) Supply the height of the custom preview.